Acting

 Become a versatile actor

-Learn to ground your roles in the proper historical and cultural contexts through advanced script analysis coursework, and develop the physical and vocal techniques necessary to sustain a long-term performance career.
+Learn to ground your work in the proper historical and cultural contexts through advanced script analysis, and develop the physical and vocal techniques necessary to sustain a long-term performance career.

 Perform and make connections

 Take part in a program that provides you with professional exposure and helps you build contacts in the industry.
-Students in the Master of Fine Arts program regularly perform with renowned institutions like the Unicorn Theatre, Coterie Theatre, Starlight Theatre, Kansas City Repertory Theatre and more.
+Students in the Master of Fine Arts program perform with renowned institutions like the Unicorn Theatre, Coterie Theatre, Kansas City Actors Theatre, Kansas City Repertory Theatre and more.

 Learn from the best

-Receive individualized attention and support from renowned faculty committed to your success.
+Receive individualized attention and support from faculty committed to the art form and to your success.

 After Graduation

-Actors and directors work in a highly competitive field with varying levels of pay.
-Those in the film and television industries tend to earn higher median wages, while professionals in live theater or smaller productions may face more financial challenges.
-Actors and directors can often find jobs with production studios, theaters, theme parks, broadcasting companies, advertising firms and other creative organizations.
+Actors and directors work in a highly competitive field with varying levels of pay, often finding jobs with production studios, theaters, broadcasting companies, advertising firms and other creative organizations.
 According to the U.S. Bureau of Labor Statistics, demand for actors and directors is projected to grow at a pace comparable to the average for all occupations.
 Growth is driven by the continued production of content for streaming platforms and live performances, as well as the increasing diversity of media formats.

 The profession often requires long hours, irregular schedules, and the ability to work collaboratively under pressure.
 A master’s degree provides advanced skills in leadership, storytelling and performance techniques, improving competitiveness in a highly creative but competitive field.